 Your EQIP Application Wasn't Funded.
 Here's Exactly What to Do Next.

 Getting a "not funded" letter doesn't mean you don't qualify.
 It means your application didn't rank high enough in this round.
-About two-thirds of EQIP applications don't get funded on the first try.
+Historically, roughly two-thirds of EQIP applications don't get funded on the first try (funding varies by state and year).
 Here's why it happens, how to fix your application, and what to do between now and the next batching deadline.

 Why Applications Don't Get Funded